Kitware/tonic-site-generator/docs/api/TonicSiteGenerator.md

 ## tonic theme

-The Tonic theme is made to produce a standardize web site with 4 sections:
+The Tonic theme is made to produce a standardized website with four sections:

-- An home page
+- Home page
-- A Documentation page with 3 sub-sections (Guides, API and Source)
+- Documentation page with three sub-sections (Guides, API and Source)
-- A News section
+- News section
-- A Development section
+- Development section

 The mandatory properties in the **ctx** are:

-- **title**: Web site title (Usually project name)
+- **title**: website title (Usually project name)
 - **email**: email to show on the home page,
 - **baseurl**: Base url that will be used when your site will be deployed.
 On Github pages it should be something like /{repo-name}
-- **repository**: The user to the Github URL.
+- **repository**: The username and repo name in the Github URL, no trailing slash.